MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/health-service-faults.md

 #### FaultType: Microsoft.Health.FaultType.PhysicalDisk.FailureIoFailure
 * Severity: Warning
 * Reason: *"The drive failed to read or write.
 If this keeps happening, it could mean that the drive is malfunctioning, damaged, or beginning to fail."*
-* RecommendedAction: *" If this keeps happening or you observe decreased performance, consider replacing the drive."*
+* RecommendedAction: *"If this keeps happening or you observe decreased performance, consider replacing the drive."*

 >[!NOTE]
 > This Fault is disabled by default.
 To enable it, set the health setting System.Storage.PhysicalDisk.MarginalFailure.EventBased.IoFailure.Enabled to true